 We were then back to the hotel to grab our bags and get to the airport.
 There we went straight to a restaurant where again lunch was waiting whilst Mike and team went to check in our bags.

 Our 1.30 pm flight to Palu in Central Sulawesi was delayed by an hour, so Mum and I got another power nap in whilst we waited.

-The first morning at Lore Lindu on Thursday 27th July we had a late 5am start.
-It was a 40 minute drive, for some extra sleep.
+The first morning at Lore Lindu on Thursday 27th July, we had a late start at 5 am.
+It was a 40-minute drive, for some extra sleep.
 We had breakfast (of Nutella chocolate sandwiches for me) in the car park of the national park centre before walking in the area of a lake.
 Here there were a couple of Indonesian young birders camping with their wives, who Idris, our local guide, gave some gen to.
 That was encouraging to see.